 - Simple to use: With a web scraping API, you don’t need to write complex scraping code or manage proxies and infrastructure.
 Instead, you can make a simple API call to extract the data you need and too from any website.

 - Scalable: A web scraping API is typically hosted on a scalable infrastructure, so it can handle large amounts of data extraction without any hassle.

 - Reliable: A web scraping API provided is likely to be more reliable than a custom-built web scraper, as it is designed and maintained to handle a variety of scraping tasks.

 - Legal Issues: A web scraping API user can scrape any website without getting into legal trouble.
 Web scraping API will always use its own proxy cluster.
 This will keep the original IP of the user hidden.

 Web scraping involves gathering specific information from multiple websites and organizing it into a structured format for users.
 On the other hand, APIs allow seamless access to the data of an application or any software, but the owner determines the availability and limitations of this data.

 They may offer it for free or charge a fee and also limit the number of requests a user can make or the amount of data they can access.

 While web scraping offers the flexibility to extract data from any website using web scraping tools, APIs provide direct access to specific data.
 The availability of data through web scraping is limited to what is publicly available on a website, whereas API access may be limited or costly.

-API typically allows for data extraction from a single website, whereas web scraping enables the data collection from multiple websites.
+API typically allows for data extraction from a website, whereas web scraping enables data collection from multiple websites.
 Additionally, APIs provide access to a limited set of data, whereas web scraping allows for a wider range of data collection.